 A world record has a lifespan.
-It is born the day it is set and dies the day someone beats it — and the records standing today simply haven't died yet.
+It is born the day it is set and dies the day someone beats it, and the records standing today simply haven't died yet.
 That is exactly the shape of a survival analysis: durations, some of them still running.
-So I turned a century of athletics into survival data — ~250 record "reigns" across nine events — and let the model tell us how long records live, why that's changing, and which current records look most exposed.
+So I turned a century of athletics into survival data, ~250 record "reigns" across nine events, and let the model tell us how long records live, why that's changing, and which current records look most exposed.

-Records fall fast — but far less than they used to
+Records fall fast, but far less than they used to

 The median record survives only about a year and a half: someone is usually right behind.
 But that number hides a heavy tail, and the tail is growing.
-Split the survival curve by era and a record set since 1980 clearly outlives an older one — the modern game is harder to move.
+Split the survival curve by era and a record set since 1980 clearly outlives an older one.
+The modern game is harder to move.
 A proportional-hazards model agrees: being a modern record roughly halves the chance of being broken, and records set by a big margin last longer still.

 Every progression bends toward a wall